-The official Nano Banana image API is a paid developer route for the current Nano Banana 2 and Nano Banana Pro preview models: as of April 20, 2026, Google's public pricing rows show no free tier for gemini-3.1-flash-image-preview or gemini-3-pro-image-preview.
+The official Nano Banana image API is a paid developer route for the current Nano Banana 2 Lite, Nano Banana 2, and Nano Banana Pro image models: as of July 1, 2026, Google's public pricing rows show no free image-output tier for gemini-3.1-flash-lite-image, gemini-3.1-flash-image, or gemini-3-pro-image.

 That does not mean every Nano Banana surface is paid.
 Creating an API key, using consumer products, and receiving provider credits are separate contracts; none of them should be treated as a blanket free official API entitlement.